 Opcito and Docker:

-As per research findings, majority of the organizations switching to containers are preferring Docker as their container engine technology, which is evident from the rate of Docker adoption.
-Opcito has helped technology companies in their Docker specific container initiatives.
-Our Docker experts have proven track record in assessing the existing infrastructure, applications and transition to automate the deployment of applications inside software containers, design and develop micro-services based application for optimum utilization of container resources, simplifying configurations, increasing productivity, server consolidation, app isolation for safe sandboxing, all using Docker.
+As per research findings, the majority of the organizations switching to containers are preferring Docker as their container engine technology, which is evident from the rate of Docker adoption.
+Opcito has helped technology companies in their Docker-specific container initiatives.
+Our Docker experts have a proven track record in assessing the existing infrastructure, applications, and transition to automate the deployment of applications inside software containers, design and develop microservices-based applications for optimum utilization of container resources, simplifying configurations, increasing productivity, server consolidation, app isolation for safe sandboxing, all using Docker.